Family:

 About My Classroom:

-Gifted and Talented pull out small groups meet in the modular and we are always working on something interesting out here!
+Gifted and Talented classes are small pull out groups that meet in the modular for Reading/Writing and Math each day.
+We use tools for creating ideas and thoughtful connections across disciplines, always producing something interesting out here!

 Every year, our GT classes contribute projects to the Core Fair.
 From visualizing world populations concentrated into small areas, to comparing the economies of the world and representing our findings using bowls of rice on a world map, we express and explore math in creative ways.

 5th grade GT Language Arts students conduct a year-long research project called Young Scholars.
-Students pick a passion topic, meet with mentors, and go on field trips which culminates in an oral presentation and power point.
+Students pick a passion topic, meet with mentors, and go on field trips which culminates in an oral presentation from our Google docs and Google slides.

 In Math, all gifted and advanced Math students ranging from 3rd to 5th grade engage in accelerated pull out groups focusing on grade level and beyond Common Core math objectives.
 5th graders participate in the Math Olympiad and become proficient with 6th grade math objectives.

-Gifted and advanced Reading/Writing 4th graders post their creative writings on class blogs, work on research projects ending with a class presentation, and learn about the relative value and supply of commodities by trading along the Silk Route.
-In Math, 4th graders explore deeper understandings of 4th grade Math skills.
+Gifted and advanced Reading/Writing 4th graders post their creative writings in our Google Classroom, work on research projects ending with a class presentation, and learn about the relative value and supply of commodities by trading along the Silk Route.
+In Math, 4th graders explore deeper understandings of complex Math skills.

-3rd grade GT Language Arts students tackle challenging reading and writing through the Center for Gifted Education's Journeys and Destinations, Scholastic's Story Works, Junior Great Books, Readers Theater, and novel studies.
+3rd grade GT Language Arts students tackle challenging reading and writing through the Center for Gifted Education's Journeys and Destinations, Scholastic's Story Works, Junior Great Books, Readers Theater, and novel studies and express our wonderings/writing using The Writing Revolution objectives.

 From mapping geographic settings from stories using Google Maps to pursuing our own passion projects, we gain an understanding of how to express ourselves through what we learn!